Valentina Ferragni Slays In A Skimpy Green Bikini

 Valentina Ferragni recently shared a tantalizing update from her recent summer vacation with her 3.5 million Instagram followers on the popular photo-sharing app.
-In the newest upload to her social media page, the Italian model put her curves on display wearing a skimpy green bikini that left little to the imagination.
+In the newest upload to her social media page, the Italian model put her curves on display while wearing a skimpy green bikini.

 The influencer left her blond hair untied with its layered strands cascading down her back.
 She opted to wear several accessories with her scanty ensemble, including a thick-chain choker, a pendant necklace, hoop earrings, and a bangle.
 Her nails were manicured and painted with white nail polish.